 3 Fore Street*

 The west wing was reorganized in the 19th century to accommodate a shop.
-From the 1930s until the mid 1950's it was occupied by A. Goodwin's Harlow Electrical Installations.
-He advertised: 'Complete systems installed for lighting.
+From the 1930s until the mid 1950's it was occupied by A. Goodwin's Harlow Electrical Installations who promised "complete systems installed for lighting.
 Bells, power, heating, lighting repairs and renewals speedily executed'.
 He was succeeded by David C. Evans, Electrical Engineer.
-Between and 2018 it was the premises of Graham Rogers, jeweller and goldsmith.
-He is a member of the Worshipful Company of Goldsmiths, one of the 12 great Livery Companies of London.
+Between 1990 and 2018 it was occupied by Graham Rogers, jeweller and goldsmith, a member of the Worshipful Company of Goldsmiths.
+This is one of the 12 great Livery Companies of London.
 It received its first Royal Charter in 1327, and is still responsible for the issuance of hallmarks on gold, silver and platinum.
-Rogers was succeded, briefly, by New City Cleaning and Painting Supplies.
-In April 2019 the shop changed hands again and is now the premises of 'Little Piece of History' which specializes in antique coins and collectibles.
+Rogers was succeded, briefly, by New City Cleaning and Painting Supplies and then, from April 2019 by 'Little Piece of History' which specializes in antique coins and collectibles.

 This housing estate was built, starting in 1965, on the former site of Chaplin's Brewery and Brewery House, both built in 1897.
 The chimney of the engine house, which powered the brewery’s water pump, is a prominent feature in many old photographs.

-The new company was known as The Harlow Brewery, and owned 25 pubs in Harlow and surrounding areas.
+The company owned 25 pubs in Harlow and surrounding areas.
 They included the Green Man in Mulberry Green, the Chequers in Market Street, The King's Head in Potter Street, the Plume and Feathers in Gilston and The Railway Hotel beside the Harlow (now Harlow Mill) Station.
 The Hotel was built by Thomas Chaplin in 1854 on land purchased from the Eastern Counties (later the Great Eastern) Railway.
 The sale agreement stipulated that a hotel worth not less than £450 would be built within 12 months.
 After closing as a hotel, it continued in business as a pub until the 1950s.
-It was reopened as Cheeks nighclub in the mid-1980s but was demolished inn the early 1990s after being badly damaged.
+It was reopened as Cheeks nighclub in the mid-1980s but was demolished in the early 1990s.

 The entire Chaplin company was put up for auction in May 1925 and was purchased by Barclay, Perkins and Co.
 Ltd., which later became part of Courage Brewers.
 Within a few years the brewery was closed and the buildings allowed to deteriorate.